Deliverect gobbles up $65M for a platform that streamlines online and offline food orders – TechCrunch

 All of this spells an interesting future, despite the many other companies also chasing the opportunity, one reason why these founders and this startup out of Ghent have been backed by these high-profile international investors.

-“The explosive rise of online food delivery is forcing restaurants to change how they operate,” said Elliot Geidt, Managing Director, Redpoint Ventures, in a statement.
+“The explosive rise of online food delivery is forcing restaurants to change how they operate,” said Elliot Geidt, managing director, Redpoint Ventures, in a statement.
 “Zhong and the Deliverect team are building the tools and infrastructure to help restaurants thrive in a world where navigating online food delivery is a matter of success or failure.
 Zhong has a unique empathy for restaurant owners, an unmatched technical understanding of the food delivery tech stack, and a raw ambition and vision that leaves us very excited.”

-“Restaurants, consumer goods companies and other businesses increasingly want to enable on-demand ordering by their customers,” added Tom Stafford, Managing Partner, DST Global Partners, in his own statement.
+“Restaurants, consumer goods companies and other businesses increasingly want to enable on-demand ordering by their customers,” added Tom Stafford, managing partner, DST Global Partners, in his own statement.
 “But many do not have the tools or technology to efficiently work with on-demand delivery providers.
 Deliverect is providing key software and integrations to enable these businesses to integrate on-demand offerings seamlessly.
 We are excited to partner with the Deliverect team as they continue to roll out their technology globally and further develop their product offering.”